What are drones?

 There is also an increasing amount of terminology surrounding drones.
 Other names used for them include: remotely piloted aircraft (RPA), remotely operated aircraft (ROA), unmanned aircraft system (UAS), and unmanned aircraft (UA) to describe aircraft without a flight crew.

 From popular culture– with references such as the dystopian Black Mirror TV series and the “swarm of drone bees” episode– to the well-publicized military use of drones (mostly fixed-wing UAVs), we can see that drones profit an ever-expanding range of applications.

 Indeed, professionals and hobbyists have embraced this emerging technology in applications ranging from photography and video to inspection, racing, delivery, transportation, and more.
-The technological advancements of drones allow them to be quicker, bigger (or smaller!), more intelligent (utilizing artificial intelligence), and to carry large payloads.
+The technological advancements of drones allow them to be quicker, bigger (or smaller!), smarter (utilizing artificial intelligence), and to carry large payloads.

 In this guide, we try to provide a framework to better understand:

 - the different types of drones available,

 - what to consider when purchasing a drone,

 - and the multitude of roles that drones are able to fulfill.

 The price range of drones is huge, mainly due to the wide variety of drones available and the purposes they serve.
 Drone prices can vary anywhere from tens and hundreds of thousands of US dollars (high-tech military UAVs, surveillance and camera drones), to under 50 US dollars (micro selfie drones and toy drones).